What does food mean to you?

 You cannot always convince someone who is suffering that there is something wrong.
 You can tell them, and should try to, but this is something they may need to figure out alone.
 They need a wake-up call.

 This came almost a year after my disorder began and was the reason I started to see myself as I truly was.
-Then came my Mother, who knew I would finally listen.
+Then came my mother, who I could only imagine was overcome with relief when she realised her daughter was returning to her, finally.

 Next came doctors, psychiatrists and nutritionists.